BenFradet/benfradet.github.io/_drafts/2014-09-22-Using-kNN-to-diagnose-breast-cancer.md

     labels = c('Benign', 'Malignant'))
 {% endhighlight %}

+#### Random permutation

+Another thing we will need to is to randomly permute our examples in order to avoid any kind of ordering which might be already present in the dataset.
+This is important because if the dataset were ordered by diagnosis for example and if we were to split our dataset between a training set and a test set, the test set would be filled by either only benign or malignant tumors to which the algorithm wouldn't have been confronted against during the training phase.

+{% highlight R %}
+wdbc <- wdbc[sample(nrow(wdbc)), ]
+{% endhighlight %}

 #### Features scaling

 If you have a look at the range of the different mean features with: